-By filing a notice of lien, your creditors are publicly notified that the IRS has a claim against all your property, including property you acquire after the lien is filed.
+By filing a notice of lien, your creditors are publicly notified that the IRS has a potential claim against all your property, including property you acquire after the lien is filed.
 This notice is used by courts to establish priority in certain situations, such as bankruptcy proceedings or sales of real estate.

-The lien attaches to all your property (such as your house or car) and to all your rights to property (such as your accounts receivable, if you are a business).
+The lien attaches to all your property (such as your house or car) and to all your rights to property (such as your accounts receivable if you are a business).

 Local, state, or federal governments may put a tax lien on your property.
 This is the result of failing to pay back taxes you owe to the government.
 The lien gives the government a security interest in the property, which needs to be paid off before you can sell the asset.
 It also hampers your credit score and makes qualifying for a new loan even more difficult.

 A lien is technically a claim or legal right against assets that are typically used as collateral to satisfy a debt.
 Therefore, a lien is technically not a debt, but a legal way for a lender to approach and hold your assets because of unpaid debt.